 For example, if the organization has an employee population that is likely to push back on company access to personal devices and the organization has the financial means to purchase and maintain enough devices to cover those users that need remote access to CUI (or are likely to have access to CUI), solution 4 is the best bet.

-An organization whose employees have no such issues or is unable to shoulder the financial burdens of issuing mobile devices, is free to explore other options so long as they meet the requirements and expectations of CMMC level 2.
+An organization whose employees have no such issues or is unable to shoulder the financial burdens of issuing mobile devices, is free to explore other options so long as they meet the requirements and expectations of CMMC Level 2 Mobile Device Policy.